COSC310-Team12/ToDoList/README.md

 #### Added navigation features to the main list - New feature 4
 - The list now automatically scrolls to the bottom to show newly added tasks.
 This makes the app easier to use because users can see and edit their tasks immediately after adding them instead of having to scroll down.
-- The newly added task briefly flashes a gray color so that it is cear to the user where their new task was added.
+- The newly added task briefly flashes a gray color so that it is clear to the user where their new task was added.
 This uses a TransitionDrawable object as the background of the task in order to animate it.
 - Users can use the gray button on the right to quickly navigate between the top and bottom of the list.
 This feature improves the efficiency of use for our app.
 Users can now easily navigate to their recent tasks at the bottom and back up to the search bar and the filter menu.
 This uses a floating button from the google android material library in order to keep the button in the same spot on the screen regardless of how far the user has scrolled.
 <img src="https://user-images.githubusercontent.com/77038122/201798552-ebeaf824-acf6-4fa1-9600-a84d1960c1c8.png" alt="viewCompleted" width="100"/>